kyleyasumiishi/drum-machine/README.md

 <p align="center">
 <a href="https://kyleyasumiishi.github.io/drum-machine/"><img src="https://gdurl.com/bn_J" alt="Screenshot of drum machine app" style="width: 80%"></a></p>

+## Next Steps

+TODO: I still need to record chords on the ukulele and update the app to play these recordings when users select the ukulele instrument icon.

 ## About

 I built this drum machine project as one of freeCodeCamp's front-end libraries projects.